Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Abstract

-\abstract {It has been suggested that spinning wormholes may mimic Kerr black holes in astronomical sources such as X-ray binaries and supermassive compact objects in centers of galaxies.
-With recent advances in instrumentation this could be tested if clear differences between wormhole and black hole accretion were identified. } {We aim to quantitatively determine the extent to which the orbital properties of test particles in the gravity of a spinning wormhole may differ from those of a Kerr black hole.
-We seek to find an observable related to disk accretion that would be clearly different for Kerr black holes and Kerr-like wormholes.} {We use the standard Lagrangian approach to derive the orbital properties of test particles from an effective potential.
-We use standard thin disk theory to infer the disk surface temperature.} {We find that at a given circumferential radius the physical quantities relating to circular orbits in the equatorial plane are exactly the same for the spinning wormhole and a black hole of the same mass and angular momentum, if only the two space-time metrics differ in the $g_{rr}$ component alone.
-However, for a wormhole there are no orbits of radius less than that of its throat.
-Non-circular orbits, bound or unbound, are affected by the radial distance function; in particular, the angle of apsidal precession in Kerr-like wormholes will differ from that in Kerr black holes.} {A Kerr-like wormhole is a perfect black hole mimicker in relation to the orbital properties in the equatorial plane.
+It has been suggested that spinning wormholes may mimic Kerr black holes in astronomical sources such as X-ray binaries and supermassive compact objects in centers of galaxies.
+With recent advances in instrumentation this could be tested if clear differences between the expected wormhole and black hole accretion properties were identified.
+We find that at a given circumferential radius the physical quantities relating to circular orbits in the equatorial plane are exactly the same for the spinning wormhole and a black hole of the same mass and angular momentum, if only the two space-time metrics differ in the $g_{rr}$ component alone.
+A Kerr-like wormhole is a perfect black hole mimicker in relation to the orbital properties in the equatorial plane.
 The angular velocity, specific energy, specific angular momentum, and Lense-Thirring precession rate are the same for a Kerr black hole and a Kerr-like wormhole in circular orbits of the same circumference.
-We find that the area of the (geometrically thin) accretion disk is different, and this yields a visibly suppressed disk temperature for traversable wormholes with a sufficiently wide throat.}
+However, for a wormhole there are no orbits of radius less than that of its throat, and this yields an observable signature.
+We note that the surface area of {a disk in the equatorial plane} is different in the two spacetimes, and this allows a fairly direct method of measuring the $g_{rr}$ component of the metric when a geometrically thin {and optically thick} accretion disk is present: the radiative flux is inversely proportional to the square root of $g_{rr}$.
+This results in a visibly suppressed blackbody disk temperature for traversable wormholes with a sufficiently wide throat, with the temperature decreasing monotonically (relative to the Kerr result) as the throat is approached.